Fitness trackers are making a comeback, but this time, things look very different.

 One important thing to clear up right away: This is not the same as Fitbit Aria Air (which is just a smart weighing scale).
 Fitbit Air is a wristband-style wearable, a completely different product.

-Fitbit Air Release Date (Expected)
+What Is The Fitbit Air Release Date?

 Also read: 9 Best Smartwatches Under 3000 In India

-Expected Price of Fitbit Air
+What Is The Price of Fitbit Air?

 Also Read: 5 Best Android Smartwatch To Buy